joehart2001/mlipx/docs/source/recipes/homonuclear_diatomics.rst

 Homonuclear Diatomics
 ===========================
-Homonuclear diatomics give a per-element information on the performance of the :term:`mlip`.
+Homonuclear diatomics give a per-element information on the performance of the :term:`MLIP`.

 .. code-block:: console